L-Lawliet-dn/L-Lawliet-dn/README.md

 --> Hi there 👋

-- 📚 currently trying find a personal project to work on
+- 📚 currently trying to work on a personal project
-- 🎢 Learning DSA n doin LeetCode
+- 🎢 Learning DSA, development and doing LeetCode